Back

 The RAG engine powering this app

-HydraDB is a multi-tenant vector database with hybrid recall, memory management, and an edge-native API.
+HydraDB is a multi-tenant context and memory engine with hybrid recall, structured memory, and an edge-native API.
 This page shows exactly how H1BAgent uses it to turn 30+ USCIS documents into instant, cited answers.

 Multi-TenantHybrid SearchMemory SystemEdge-Native APIPDF Ingestion